 Before seeing the Hornbach ad, we might have thought Home Depot and Lowe’s were on target with their messaging.
 It’s impossible to think that now.

 The Hornbach ad is a shock to the senses.
 It wakes you up to the naked realities of home improvement, embraces them, and casts their customers as an Odysseus-type character, doomed to a quest on which he will face many perils, and may never return.

 The American Dream, by…IKEA?

 Enter IKEA, the Sweden-based manufacturer and retailer of affordable, modern furniture, casegoods and accessories.
-In their most recent ad, they tell us what the American Dream means in 2016.
+In its 2016 ad, the company tells us what the American dream means.

 The answer is, it depends.

 It depends on who you are, where you are in your life, what’s important to you, and what your dreams are.
 In this age of social media individuality, should that really be a surprise?

 IKEA demonstrates this knowledge through a series of very short “stories,” featuring a diverse mix of people.
 An entrepreneur catching some winks while working late, a middle-aged woman trying out composting for the first time, a young father in a cramped apartment with a newborn, a chic urban couple with a few too many cats.